Lancetnik/FastDepends/docs/docs/index.md

     Also, *FastDepends* casts functions' return values the same way, it can be very helpful in building your own tools.

-    These are two main defferences from native Fastapi DI System.
+    These are two main defferences from native FastAPI DI System.

 ## Custom Fields